inabikarilibrary/inalib/inapedia/players/italian/gioxxo.md

 # Gioxxo

-Gioxxo is an Italian :it: player, maining Chain.
+Gioxxo is an Italian :it: player, maining Nomash.

 ## Achievements